Major Victory for Alaska’s Majestic Trees and for the Climate

 Containing nearly one-third of the world’s old-growth temperate rainforest, the Tongass is home to large stands of trees that have lived on this planet for centuries.
 Some of these giants are even older than the United States itself.

 The old-growth forest of the Tongass provides key habitat for the area’s diverse array of wildlife, including blacktail deer; wolves; brown bears; and goshawks, a stocky raptor with a barrel chest.
 The Tongass also provides local residents, subsistence hunters, tourists, and many others the opportunity to recreate among irreplaceable old-growth forests.

-This summer, researchers came to a mind-blowing conclusion that planting a trillion trees across the world could remove two-thirds of all human-caused carbon emissions.
+Last summer, researchers came to a mind-blowing conclusion that planting a trillion trees across the world could remove two-thirds of all human-caused carbon emissions.
 Large, older trees in particular are great at sequestering carbon.
-According to conservation scientist Dominick DellaSala, the Tongass alone stores billions of tons of carbon, keeping the heat-trapping element out of the atmosphere.
+According to leading conservation scientist Dominick DellaSala, the Tongass alone stores billions of tons of carbon, keeping the heat-trapping element out of the atmosphere.

-Yet in 2019, the U.S. Forest Service authorized a huge timber sale on the Tongass’ Prince of Wales Island, which is home to many old trees, as well as to 12 communities that depend on the island’s natural resources for hunting, fishing, recreation, and other activities.
-The timber sale is the largest the agency has authorized in any national forest in 30 years.
+Yet in 2019, the U.S. Forest Service authorized the huge timber sale on Prince of Wales Island, home to 12 communities who depend on the island’s natural resources for hunting, fishing, recreation, and other activities.
+Earthjustice, on behalf of eight conservation organizations, immediately sued the agency to stop the massive timber sale from going forward.

 Given the carbon sequestration superpowers of old-growth rainforests, the last thing we should do is cut or burn them down.
 For now, trees that have stood strong for centuries will continue to stand, mighty and intact, because of Earthjustice’s win.

 This blog was originally published on September 27, 2019.
 It has been updated to reflect the March 2020 court ruling.

 Please share this story with your friends: